IBM/event-streams/_docs/03-getting-started/03-testing-loads.md

 | `sasl.jaas.config`                      | An API key is needed to authorize production to your topic, and must be added to the 'password' string.
 To generate API keys, go to the {{site.data.reuse.long_name}} UI.
 Click the **Topics** tab, click the name of a topic, and click the **Connection information** tab.
 Go to the **Credentials and access control** section and follow the instructions.       |

 **Important:** To have access to the **Connection information** tab in the UI, you must have at least one topic.
 For example, if you are just starting out, use the [starter application to generate topics](../generating-starter-app/).

+You can secure access to your topics as described in [managing access](../../security/managing-access/).

 ## Running